 There are two high-level pieces to an offer: price and terms.
 The price is self-explanatory – it is how much the buyer is willing to pay.
-Terms, on the other hand, are more complicated because they dictate how the buyer will pay and the criteria for completing the sale.
+Terms, on the other hand, are more complicated.
+The terms dictate how the buyer will pay and the criteria for completing the sale.

 Remember, this is a negotiation where you are seeking a win-win for both parties.
 Buyers typically don’t offer good prices and good terms, so business owners must be flexible.
 If a business owner enters negotiations with the expectation of getting everything they want, the likelihood of closing the deal is low.